rust-lang/rustc-dev-guide/src/tests/adding.md

   - need to inspect the resulting binary in some way?
 Then use `run-make`
 - For most other things, [a `ui` (or `ui-fulldeps`) test](#ui) is to be
   preferred:
-  - `ui` tests subsume both run-pass, compile-fail, and parse-fail tests
+  - `ui` tests subsume both compile-fail and parse-fail tests
   - in the case of warnings or errors, `ui` tests capture the full output, which makes it easier to review but also helps prevent "hidden" regressions in the output